sgoedecke/word-tetris/README.md

 ## Todo

-* Better word list: more words, more common words
 * Preview letters
 * Find a way to respect empty blocks when forming words
 * More efficient rendering algorithm.
 Two passes, not as many passes as letters